muhammadashir0/muhammadashir0/README.md

 ## The mission

 I turn raw data into **clear decisions, reliable models, and responsible AI systems**.
-My work sits at the intersection of data science, machine learning, deep learning, and AI governance—with a focus on solutions that are useful beyond the notebook.
+My work sits at the intersection of data science, machine learning, deep learning, and AI governance with a focus on solutions that are useful beyond the notebook.

 ```text
 DISCOVER  →  clean, explore, and understand complex data